 Corporate meditation is nothing new among the world’s leading companies.
 If your workplace is filled with stress, deadlines, and responsibilities, then meditation at work is probably not your familiar term.
 Namely, companies like Apple, Nike, and Yahoo take care of the health and satisfaction of their employees by practicing meditation.

 The workplace requires a constant intellectual investment that is spent throughout the day and must be continuously refilled if we want to perform the work tasks effectively.
 That’s why we need a particular part of the day where we will release our body from stress and fatigue.

 Meditation is known for its power to provide proper mental and physical balance, and it’s a great way to devote time to yourself and improve your skills.

 A recent study by Harvard Medical School shows how meditation manages to relieve our body from stress.
-In their eight-week trial, the researchers found that respondents used 43% less medical services after they started practicing meditation.
+In their eight-week trial, the researchers found that respondents used 43% fewer medical services after they started practicing meditation.
 In other words, performing this ancient technique keeps your health, but also your budget.

 Meditation can be a real challenge if you feel stuck in work and obligations.
 And that’s quite understandable for today’s fast life.
 But, of course, you devote a particular portion of the day to relax from the hard work you have done.